 h.
 Please be advised it is illegal in most areas of the city to have a second dwelling (apartment) in a basement or addition (see Ordinance).
 Check with the City Planning & Zoning Department at (801)446-5323 or firstname.lastname@example.org to find out what the restrictions are for your property.

-- For large additions you may be required to also submit two (2) copies of a REScheck to the Utah 2012 Code – make sure to use the most current version of software, select Riverton as the location, then under “Code” choose Utah 2012 (see screenshot); see www.energycodes.gov for software
+- For large additions you may be required to also submit a REScheck to the Utah 2012 Code – make sure to use the most current version of software, select Riverton as the location, then under “Code” choose Utah 2012 (see screenshot); see www.energycodes.gov for software

-- If you are acting as an owner/builder, submit a signed, notarized Owner/Builder Certification.
-There are notaries at the City Office who can notarize documents for residents for free.
+- If you are acting as an owner/builder, submit a signed Owner/Builder Certification.

 Permit Fees are based on the square footage being finished, but are not charged until all plan reviews are completed and approved (see Fee Calculation Form).
 Permit fees pay for reviews in the office as well as inspections which will need to be done at the property.

 Plan review will take approximately 10-15 working days, after which we may call with corrections that will need to be made to your plans.
-After the plans have been approved, we will call with the amount of the permit.
-Checks should be made payable to Herriman City.
-Payments less than $1,000 can also be made with a Visa, Mastercard or American Express.
+After the plans have been approved, we will email an invoice with permit fees.
+Payments for permits costing more than $1,000 may be made by phone, (801)446-5323, with an electronic check.
+Payments of $1,000 and less can also be made with a Visa, Mastercard, Discover, or American Express.